ae-dschorsaanjo/picilang/picilang.md

 Picilang has 5 parts of speech, _nouns, verbs, modifiers, conjunctions and prepositions_.

 Most of these work mostly like in English and many other languages, but _modifiers_ can be parts either noun or verb phrases, so there are no separate adjectives and adverbs.

+Foreign words can be any part of speech.

 ## Word order <a id="wo" href="#wo">&#5130;</a> <a href="#top">&#5123;</a>